anabaei/Javascript/GCP.md

 * The hypervisor allows one host computer to share its memory, processing, and other resources to support multiple virtual machines.
 * A container is a software package that holds only the components necessary to execute a particular application.
 * Both containers and virtual machines let you use isolated environments for running software services.
 A virtual machine has its own guest operating system, like Linux, running on top of a host operating system.
 A benefit of using a virtual machine is that the hypervisor is allowed access to utilize the host's hardware.
+* A pod uses shared resources and a specification on how to run containers.
+* Pods are grouped by container clusters.
+* A pod uses shared resources and a specification on how to run containers.
+* Pods are grouped by container clusters.
+* Container clusters are dynamic systems that manage and place containers, grouped in pods.
+* Container clusters run on nodes, along with all the interconnections and communication channels.
 * Containers hold only the dependencies they need, but they don’t have access to their own hardware.
 A benefit to containers is that they’re lightweight, meaning they use a lot less memory than virtual machines.
 * You can also use Docker to create, deploy, and manage your containers.
 Docker has its own command-line interface, and builds the containers based on your needs.
 You can use this interface to interact with Docker in a terminal.Your commands are then sent to a program running in the background called the Docker Daemon.
 The Docker Daemon manages the containers, and the images those containers are created from.
 * One critical element of containers is that they share the kernels of their hosts instead of having their own kernels.